-The Commercial Recreation Area designation on Schedule A2 - Land Use Plan recognizes existing and approved commercial recreation development.
-The following policies are intended to ensure that expansions or new commercial recreational development is appropriately located.
+6.8.1.1 The purpose of the Commercial Recreation Area designation on Schedule A2 - Land Use Plan is to recognizes existing and approved commercial recreation development.
+The following policies are intended to ensure that expansions or any new commercial recreational development is appropriately located.

-6.6.1 Permitted uses in the Commercial Recreation Area designation include:
+- 6.6.1 Permitted Uses in Commercial Recreation Area shall be include: - (a) commercial recreation uses such as conference centres,-private parks, marinas, golf courses; - (b) existing recreational vehicle parks and campgrounds;

-- (a) commercial recreation uses such as conference centres,-private parks, marinas, golf courses; - (b) existing recreational vehicle parks and campgrounds; - (c) commercial recreational uses which comply with or are similar to those permitted by the zoning for the site existing at the date of the adoption of this Plan.
+(c) commercial recreational uses which comply with or are similar to those permitted by the zoning for the site existing at the date of the adoption of this Plan.